 Cook, Son & Co.
 Ltd, Hindley Street Adelaide:

 John Cook (1868-1948) was associated with the firm of ‘James Marshall & Co’ for 27 years, then was in the partnership of ‘Threlfall & Cook’.
-In 1914 ‘Cook, Son & Company Limited In 1914 John Cook bought the business of Mr Harry Stephen Thwaites in Hindley Street and opened a “up-to-date tailoring, mercery, and clothing store”, renamed Cook, Son & Co.
+In 1914 ‘Cook, Son & Company Limited started.
+John Cook bought the business of Mr Harry Stephen Thwaites in Hindley Street and opened a “up-to-date tailoring, mercery, and clothing store”, renamed Cook, Son & Co.
 He ran it with his son, Filmer Wesley Cook, and partners William John Gilmour and Ralph Dillon Radford.
 They had an extensive mail order service.

 Cragie & Co, Melbourne: